langchain-ai/langgraph/docs/docs/cloud/quick_start.md

         }
     ]

-If you are hosting multiple graphs, you should see all of them in this response.
-Once you have verified that this step is working as intended, you can test out that invoking your hosted graphs works as intended without any bugs.
+Once you have verified that this step is working, you can test out that invoking your hosted graphs works as intended without any bugs.
 You can do this by calling the a version of the following cURL command:

     curl --request POST \
         --url http://localhost:8123/runs/stream \